oVirt/ovirt-site/source/detailedfeature/serial-execution-of-asynchronous-tasks-detailed-design.html.md

 This new entity will represent how oVirt engine handles a single SPMAsyncTask, instead of how it's handled by CommandBase today.
 Its methods:

-*   beforeTask - the execution carried out on the engine side before firing an async task
+*   beforeTask - the execution carried out on the engine side before firing an async task.
+This is analogous the today's executeAction() body, and includes updating BEs and persisting them in the databsae.
 *   createTask - how to create the async task
 *   endSuccessfully - the code to run when a task ends successfully
 *   endWithFailure - the code to run when a task ends unsuccessfully